Belconnen United FC: Move to NSW Premier League

-In 2000, Belconnen United switched to the NSW Premier League and were renamed the Belconnen Blue Devils.
+In 2000, Belconnen United switched to the NSW Premier League and was renamed the Belconnen Blue Devils.
 Belconnen first competed in the NSW Premier League in the 2000–01 season.
 The Blue Devils competed in NSW top flight for five straight seasons before a dispute between the Blue Devils management and board of Football NSW resulted in the club losing its licence to compete in the competition from 2006 onwards.

 During the club's brief time competing in NSW, The Blue Devils enjoyed success, reaching the finals series in each season post their first and becoming league premiers in the 2003–04 season, beating St George Saints to the title with a +3 goal difference over the South Sydney club.
 Belconnen started the finals series with a narrow 4–3 overtime loss at McKellar Park to Sydney club Bankstown City Lions in the major semi-final.
 This meant The Blue Devils had to compete in the preliminary final while Bankstown advanced straight to the grand final.
 Belconnen once again played host in the preliminary final against league runner-up and winner of the minor semi-final, St George Saints FC.
 The Blue Devils were victorious over St George with a 2–1 victory thanks to a brace to Belconnen striker Macor.
 The victory led Belconnen to reach the 2003–04 NSW Premier League Grand Final, held at Marconi Stadium, where the Blue Devils faced-off against Bankstown City Lions once again.
 In front of a crowd of 5,000 the Blue Devils succumbed to two-second half goals to lose the grand final 2–0.
 Bankstown were given a penalty in the sixty-fifth minute that was converted by Saso Boskovski before Belconnen player, Lee Pietrukowski, scored an own goal seven minutes later.

 In the 2004–05 season Belconnen won the ‘Challengers League’ by three points over Marconi Stallions and Wollongong Wolves after the league split into two groups following the combined league section of the season.
 As such, Belconnen qualified for the 04-05 finals series along with the top four clubs of the ‘Champions League’.
 The Blue Devils defied the odds to beat former NSL club, Sydney United on penalties 2–2 (7–6) in the qualifying final and Blacktown City Demons 2–1 in the minor semi-final to reach the preliminary final.
 18 June 2005, the Blue Devils took on Bonnyrigg White Eagles in the preliminary final held in Sydney.
 The match ended 0–0 after regular time meaning extra time was needed to split the two teams.
 The White Eagles’ scored twice in the first half of extra time to take a commanding 2–0 lead into the final fifteen minutes of the match.
 Belconnen scored in the one-hundred and seventeenth minute to set up a tense final few minutes, but the Blue Devils failed to score again, which resulted in a 2–1 victory for Bonnyrigg, who progressed to the grand final.